 On Monday, February 3, the Spartans held their Fall Athletic Banquet at the TJ Hall building in Oregon.
 The night started out with a potluck dinner followed by the honoring of our student athletes.
 Being honored that night, were both the fall cheerleaders and football players.
 Throughout the course of the night many were recognized as earning a letter in their respective sport as well as many post season awards as well.
 Post season . . .

 On Wednesday, January, 15 the Board of Education approved amendments to policy IKA-R-1 dealing with the Weighted Grading System.
 At Nodaway-Holt R-VII School District, we prepare our graduates for college, career and citizenship.
 Starting with the graduating class of 2020, Nodaway-Holt will adopt the laude system to recognize graduates for their success in rigorous programs instead of the traditional class rank, Valedictorian, and . . .

 On Monday, December 16 the Nodaway-Holt Jr. & Sr. High had their Winter Program.
 The Program consisted of 24 different songs comprising of both band and vocal solos, duets, whole band, whole choir, and a mixture of the band and choir together.
 Special thanks goes out to K-12 director Crystel Walsh and piano accompanist Marcia Leeper for their hard work and dedication to the programs.
 In Ms. Walsh's words, "Long Live . . .

 Nodaway-Holt Elementary students are recognized each month for displaying the character trait of the month.
 Students are acknowledged by their teacher and receive a certificate for making such good choices throughout the month.
-Congratulations to the these students for displaying high levels of RESPONSIBILITY to start the school year.
+Congratulations to the these students for displaying high levels of CITIZENSHIP throughout the month of November.